 The Alexa Voice Remote that comes with the Fire Stick 4K deserves special mention.
 It’s simple enough that my 6-year-old mastered it quickly, with dedicated buttons for popular streaming services.

 After using it for a while, I’ve found the voice control particularly helpful as a parent.
 When you’re holding a baby in one arm and a sippy cup in the other, being able to say “Play Peppa Pig” instead of typing it out is genuinely useful.
-The remote also has TV controls for power and volume, meaning one less remote to keep track of (and one less remote for the kids to lose between couch cushions).
+The remote also has TV controls for power and volume, meaning one less remote to keep track of.

 That said, the remote isn’t perfect.
 It’s not particularly rugged, and I worry about its longevity in a household with small children.
 We’ve already had one incident involving peanut butter that required a careful cleaning operation.